Master of Teaching - Elementary Education

 - Reflective about their teaching and engaged in continuous professional development and instructional improvement

 - Collaborative with colleagues, in service of children, schools, communities, and the profession

 - Dedicated to advocating for equity and social justice in their classrooms, schools, and communities

 Applicants to this program should attend to this mission statement when writing the required goal statement.

 B/MT Elementary Education

-In this program, you have the opportunity to earn a Baccalaureate degree from the College of Arts and Sciences (B.A. or B.S.) or from Curry (B.S.Ed. in YSI) and a Master of Teaching (M.T.) degree from the Curry School of Education.
+In this program, you have the opportunity to earn a Baccalaureate degree from the College of Arts and Sciences (B.A. or B.S.) or from Curry (B.S.Ed. in YSI or Speech Communication Disorders) and a Master of Teaching (M.T.) degree from the Curry School of Education and Human Development.
 Degrees are awarded simultaneously at the end of the five-year program of studies.
 You earn licensure with endorsement in Elementary Education (grades preK-6).

 PG/MT Elementary Education